Why Does My Poop Feel Sharp? 7 Causes Explained In-depth.

-- Crohn’s disease: affect any part of the digestive tract from the mouth to the anus.
+- Crohn’s disease: affects any part of the digestive tract from the mouth to the anus.

-Both disorders can cause inflammation and ulceration of the rectum (proctitis) and anal canal.
+Both disorders can cause inflammation and the rectum (proctitis) and anal canal ulceration.

 - Chronic abdominal pain.

-- Irregular bowel habits (often diarrhea with mucus and/or blood).
+- Irregular bowel habits (often diarrhea with mucus and blood).

 - Tenesmus (persistent urge to poop with only mucus coming out).